 Symposium Proceedings and Photos

-WCS 2025
+WCS 2024

-The Thirteenth World Construction Symposium (WCS 2025)
+The Twelfth World Construction Symposium (WCS 2024)

-The following awards were presented at the symposium:
+The following awards were presented at the symposium.

 BEPAM Journal Best Paper Award:

-BEPAM Journal Highly Commended Paper Award:
+BEPAM Journal Highly Commended Paper Awards:

 CIOB Best Paper Award: